SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 ### 25 November 2024 - Fix - Catalog API - Registration with invalid manifest returned internal server error [ID 41516]

-If you register a catalog item using a manifest that contained an invalid syntax for owner, a HTTP 500 internal server error was returned.
-This has been improved by returning a HTTP 400 Bad Request containing detail which field is invalid.
+When you registered a Catalog item using a manifest that contained invalid syntax for the owner, up to now an HTTP 500 internal server error was returned.
+Now an HTTP 400 Bad Request result will be returned instead, which will detail which field is invalid.

-### 25 November 2024 - Fix - Catalog API - Registration with ID that exists in another organization returned internal server error [ID 41515]
+### 25 November 2024 - Fix - Catalog API - Registration with existing ID from other organization returned internal server error [ID 41515]

-If you register a catalog item with an ID that existed already in another organization, an internal server error was returned.
+When you registered a Catalog item with an ID that already existed in another organization, up to now an internal server error was returned.
+Now an HTTP 409 Conflict result will be returned instead.

-This has been improved by returning a HTTP 409 Conflict result.

-### 25 November 2024 - Feature - Catalog API - Update Catalog item publishing state using an organization key [ID 41491]
+### 25 November 2024 - New feature - Catalog API - Changing the publishing state of Catalog items using an organization key [ID 41491]

-Using an organization key with permission "Update catalog publishing state" it is possible to make a Catalog item public or private.
+It is now possible to set a Catalog item to public or private using an organization key with permission *Update Catalog publishing state*.

 ### 25 November 2024 - Enhancement - Catalog - Deployment warning for items that have external publisher [ID 41486]